Lajaynees/readme-generator/output/README.md

-# Professional README
+# Professional README Generator
 ### Description
-  command line app
+  A command-line application that creates a README.md and prompts user with a questionare.
 #### Table of Contents
  - [Description](#description)
  - [Installation](#installation)